 Programs for gifted children fit into the array of special programs available for all exceptional children.
 These programs reflect individual differences, equal educational opportunity and desire for the optimal development of each child.
 Programs that are based on sound philosophical, theoretical and empirical foundations are those most likely to benefit gifted students.

 To learn more about Gifted Education, the evaluation process, information about the development of a Gifted Individualized Education Program (GIEP), dispute resolution procedures and more, please contact the Special Education ConsultLine at 1-800-879-2301.
-The new Understanding Gifted Special Education Due Process Hearings: A Guide for Parents is now available online here.
+Read the Understanding Gifted Special Education Due Process Hearings: A Guide for Parents.